ICF-Analytics/ADIA-Study-3/README.md

 </ul>

 #### <i>Discrimination for any reason/output</i>
-You will find the analysis outputs (regression trees, statistical tests, etc.) for each outcome.
+You will find the analysis outputs (regression trees, statistical test results, etc.) for each outcome.

 #### <i>Discrimination for any reason/data</i>
 You will find the datasets that can be used as input data for the R programs.